Tasher2282005/Tasher2282005/README.md

 ### Hi there 👋
 My name is Vitaliy Kuznecov.
-I an sixteen year old. Я учусь в Перском техникуме промышленных и информационных технологий.